 Lightly sauté chopped red peppers, onion, garlic and risotto and basmati rice in a little vegetable oil.
 Add stock mixed with a small glass of white wine rather than water, and stir regularly until the rice is cooked through.
-Chop the cooked chicken and add to the rice mix, stirring and heating for another 5 minutes.
+Chop the cooked chicken or turkey and add to the rice mix, stirring and heating for another five minutes.

 Recipe: Vegetable crumble

 If you need to boost this with some fresh veg, lightly fry sliced leeks, chopped onions and courgettes then stir in the leftover veg you have along with a light cheese sauce.
 Use your blender to make your stale (not mouldy) bread into breadcrumbs.
-Add herbs, grate in strong, old cheese and a dash of cooking oil to make a crumble topping for your veg.
-Bake this in an overproof dish for 20 minutes on 180°C (350°F or gas mark 4).
+Add herbs, grate in a strong mature cheese and a dash of cooking oil to make a crumble topping for your veg.
+Bake this in an ovenproof dish for 20 minutes on 180°C (350°F or gas mark 4).

 Recipe: Baked peppers with fish

-Add whole red, green or yellow peppers to boiling salted water for just 5 minutes but don’t allow them to get too soft.
+Add whole red, green or yellow peppers to boiling salted water for five minutes, but don’t allow them to get too soft.
 Dry them then brush with a little vegetable oil.
 Cut their tops off, remove seeds and spoon in a mix of basmati rice cooked in a strong stock, sautéed finely chopped onion and flaked fish leftovers.
-Perch the sliced off tops back on and bake for 15 minutes on a moderate heat to fully warm through.
+Perch the sliced-off tops back on and bake for 15 minutes on a moderate heat to fully warm through.